 Also, the PIP death benefit will likely apply if a car hit the decedent while he was riding a bike.

-Is the PIP Death Benefit Paid In Every Accident Where Someone is Killed By A Vehicle?
+Is the PIP Death Benefit Paid In Every Accident Where Someone is Killed By A Car?

 The PIP death benefit typically won’t apply if the decedent dies as a result of a crash where the decedent was: